 Tiangong's project history

-China embarked on a long journey to reach the point of building its space station.
+Tiangong's path to orbit has been a long one.
 The project was first approved in 1992, after which the country set about developing the Shenzhou crew spacecraft and the Long March 2F rocket to send astronauts into space.
 Yang Liwei became China's first astronaut in space in October 2003 and made China the third country in the world to independently send humans into orbit.

-China expressed interest in joining the International Space Station partners, but the possibility was ended by a 2011 decree passed by U.S. lawmakers effectively banning NASA from coordinating directly with China or any Chinese-owned company.
-This means direct collaboration between NASA and Chinese space stations is strictly prohibited, making the prospect of sending U.S. astronauts to Tiangong (or Chinese astronauts to the ISS) impossible.
+China expressed interest in joining the International Space Station partners, but the possibility was ended by the 2011 decree passed by U.S. lawmakers, which effectively banned NASA from coordinating directly with China or any Chinese-owned company.
+This means direct collaboration between NASA and Chinese space stations is strictly prohibited, making the prospect of sending U.S. astronauts to Tiangong (or Chinese astronauts to the ISS) virtually impossible.

-To be able to build and operate a crewed space station, China first needed to test out crucial space station systems, including life support and technologies for rendezvous and docking of spacecraft in orbit while traveling 17,448 mph (28,080 km/h).
-To accomplish this, China launched the 9-ton (8.2 metric tons) Tiangong-1 space lab in 2011, and subsequently sent the uncrewed Shenzhou 8 and the crewed Shenzhou 9 and 10 to join Tiangong-1 in orbit.
+To be able to build and operate a crewed space station, China first needed to test out crucial space station systems, including life support and technologies for rendezvous and docking of spacecraft in orbit while traveling 17,448 mph (28,080 kph).
+To accomplish this, China launched the 9-ton (8.2 metric tons) Tiangong 1 space lab in 2011 and subsequently sent the uncrewed Shenzhou 8 and then the crewed Shenzhou 9 and 10 to join Tiangong 1 in orbit.

 In 2014 China completed its new, coastal spaceport at Wenchang, specifically to launch these larger-diameter rockets, which need to be delivered by sea.